Office 365 Advanced Threat Protection

 Attack Simulator allows you to run realistic attack scenarios in your organization to identify vulnerabilites.
-Simulations of current types of attacks are available, including a display name spear-phishing attack, a password-spray attack, a brute-force password attack, and more.
+Simulations of current types of attacks are available, including a credential harvest spear-phishing attack, a password-spray attack, a brute-force password attack, and more.

 Save time with automated investigation and response

 (NEW!)
 When you are investigating a potential cyberattack, time is of the essence.
 The sooner you can identify and mitigate threats, the better off your organization will be.
 Automated investigation and response (AIR) capabilities include a set of security playbooks that can be launched automatically, such as when an alert is triggered, or manually, such as from a view in Explorer.
 AIR can save your security operations team time and effort in mitigating threats effectively and efficiently.
 To learn more, see AIR in Office 365.

 Permissions required to use ATP features

 To access ATP features in the Security & Compliance Center, you must be assigned an appropriate role.
 The following table includes some examples:

 |Office 365 Global Administrator (this can be assigned in either Azure Active Directory or in the Office 365 Security & Compliance Center)||About Office 365 admin roles|

 |Security Administrator (this can be assigned in either Azure Active Directory or the Office 365 Security & Compliance Center)||Administrator role permissions in Azure Active Directory